Blue Oyster Cult, ‘(Don’t Fear) The Reaper’ vs. the Doors, ‘People Are Strange': Rock’s Sc…

 Why the Doors Got Banned From ‘The Ed Sullivan Show’

-It was a clash of mainstream culture vs. the counterculture when the Doors were booked to appear on the Ed Sullivan Show in September of 1967.
-Things did not go as smoothly as the producers may have hoped.
+It was a clash of mainstream culture vs. the counterculture when the Doors were booked to appear on 'The Ed Sullivan Show' on Sept.
+17, 1967.

 That Time Ray Manzarek Filled in for a Passed-Out Jim Morrison

 Jim Morrison made a career of nodding off at inopportune moments.